microsoft/Orb/README.md

 Orb is a tool built specifically for LiveSite and DevOps.
 It combines Kusto, Link, PowerShell and a lot more.

 # Installation
-Releases -> Download Setup.exe for the specific version.
+Download the latest installer from the [releases page.](https://github.com/microsoft/Orb/releases)

 # Features
 ## Object and Context Driven